 You can now disable the automatic cleanup for the current Plan Branch if you wish, and in the case of DVCS repos, configure a Merge Strategy.
 Merge Strategies allow Bamboo to automatically merge code between branches on successful builds (more on that later).
 It is also possible at this point to override repository information (if you are using Plan Branches with Subversion, you can change the SVN URL from trunk to branch here) or override build variables.
 For example, you might have a variable that specifies whether you are going to deploy to production that you may want to change for the Plan Branch.

 Because the build steps for parent plan builds and plan branch builds work exactly the same, configs like triggers and notifications will be inherited from the parent plan.
 However, you can override those settings (and more) on a per-branch basis in each plan branch's configs.

 Automatically merging branches

-Since you don't really know if everything works until you've merged changes to (or from) master, Bamboo provides two ways to do that automatically in DVCS repositories.
+Since you don't really know if everything works until you've merged changes to (or from) main, Bamboo provides two ways to do that automatically in DVCS repositories.
 We call these options "Branch updater" and "Gatekeeper," and you can use either method on any plan branch.
-Before the build runs, Bamboo will merge the latest from master into the branch if you're using branch updater, or checkout master and merge changes up from your branch if you're using gatekeeper.
+Before the build runs, Bamboo will merge the latest from main into the branch if you're using branch updater, or checkout main and merge changes up from your branch if you're using gatekeeper.
 (More on choosing a merge model in the Bamboo docs.)
 Bamboo then proceeds to run the build.

 If the build is successful, and you've enabled the push on success option, the merge is automatically committed and pushed to the repo.
-If you are using the gatekeeper model, this means changes on branch are pushed to master.
-If using the branch updater mode, the feature branch is brought up to date with changes happening on master.
+If you are using the gatekeeper model, this means changes on branch are pushed to main.
+If using the branch updater mode, the feature branch is brought up to date with changes happening on main.

 Now that's continuous integration!